pdf/golifx/README.md

 	CachedPower() bool
 	// SetPower sets the power state of the device, true for on, false for off SetPower(state bool) error
+	// GetFirmwareVersion returns the firmware version of the device GetFirmwareVersion() (string, error)
+	// CachedFirmwareVersion returns the last known firmware version of the
+	// device
+	CachedFirmwareVersion() string

 	// Device is a SubscriptionTarget
 	SubscriptionTarget